-One of the old excuses is that fish become use to the lures, but those fish from 20 or 30 years ago are now gone.
+One of the old excuses old baits are not thrown as much is that fish become use to the lures, but those fish from 20 or 30 years ago are now long gone.
 We have so many more new lures on the market now that are so lifelike with finishes that are unbelievable, they just seem to work so much better.
 We have lures that are made to work in so many different water columns now that we didn’t use to have.

 There are so many old lures that have come and gone that I’m sure you could name a lot I have simply left out.
 But hey, it’s still fun to pull out one of the antiques and throw it once in awhile and think about old times.
 Bass fishing and bass lures have come a long way baby.